 win.ini file - A start-up file for the Windows operating system.
 When you start Windows, it consults the win.ini file to determine a variety of options for the Windows operating environment.
-The win.ini file also usually includes sections that contain optional settings for Windows application programs that are installed as the best delice.
+The win.ini file also usually includes sections that contain optional settings for Windows application programs that are installed on the hard drive.

-Windows 2000 - An integrated and complete Windows operating system that does not require MS-DOS and that provides advanced operating system performance, improved ease of use, enhanced workgroup functionality, and simplified file management and browsing.
+Windows 2000 - An integrated and complete Microsoft Windows operating system that does not require MS-DOS and that provides advanced operating system performance, improved ease of use, enhanced workgroup functionality, and simplified file management and browsing.